 That being said, I AM an opinionated person.
 I am of the firm belief that thinking positive thoughts and living life in a positive way, breeds more positivity and happiness.
 I am not ignorant or a pushover, even typing that made me chuckle.
 I do understand how, in the traumatic after shocks of finding out our partners are cheaters or sex addicts, that figuring out how to live our lives different, can be scary.
 But, I am not the least bit afraid of living my life without my husband.
 Coming out of the trauma and realizing it, took a few months.
 Sometimes the choice to stay or go is an economic one as well as an emotional one.
 For me, it is purely emotional.
 I know I could be quite successful living without my chosen life partner.
 That is not what this is all about, for me.
 Regardless, I have never believed that I chose to stay because I am weak or stupid, as some websites might have me believe.

 What this journey did end up being about, however, was me realizing I have the strength to survive and I have the power to make my own decisions about my life.
 So what prompted this post?
 While I was away, I did not, for the most part, read any blog posts of the numerous blogs I follow.
 Today I took a couple hours to catch up on some of those older blog entries and comments, as well as read some new blogs.
 I hate to say it, but there are A LOT of new wives of sex addicts blogs popping up.
 I’m glad they are here, sharing their journey and reaching out to become part of a bigger community, but it is sad to know there are so many of us.
-One thing led to another and all of the sudden I was reeling in negative energy by reading some of these blog entries.
+One thing led to another and all of a sudden I was reeling in negative energy by reading some of these blog entries.
 I sort of sat there going what the fuck.
 How did this spiral out of control so quickly?

 Now, I can fully admit that I have joined in a blog entry or two or three, and a comment or two or thirty, about the other women in our lives.
 Mine was a bitch of a woman, a stalker whose mission it was to destroy me.
 I did not and still do not fully understand how women can act this way towards other women.
 Regardless, however, she lost.
 Her mission was denied.
 Enough said.
 But, the reason I turned away from websites and forums full of negative energy is because I never believed they held the answers to my questions.
 I know how difficult it is early on in this betrayal journey, and I am intimately in tune with the added component of sex addiction thrown in, but I am here to say I won’t get caught up in the negative energy.
 You won’t see me commenting on blogs mired in the universal belief that “once a cheater, always a cheater” or “there is no such thing as sex addiction.”
 I have learned my lesson.
 It is a waste of my time and energy to try and convert people to something I am so intimately involved with.
 To each their own opinion, but I want my life to be filled with healing and positive energy.
 I don’t think there are “two sides” to the debate.
 I don’t think this is a debate at all.
 I am not afraid of women who choose to leave.
 I realize some women choose to leave because they need to, for their own health, safety, emotional and mental health, for any number of reasons.
 But that does not mean their reasons are my reasons.
 I respect them.
 I read blogs of women who have decided to stay and those who have chosen to leave.
 At some point ALL betrayed spouses seem to stop blogging… I don’t think the wives who leave stop because they have all the answers and they are smarter or happier.
 I don’t think wives who stay stop because they have fallen into a pit of their own despair.
 And vice versa on all of it.
 These things have lives and eventually, they run their course.
 Some day I hope to take the time to really work on the travel blog I started about nine months ago.
 So many factors play in to blogging.
 Time being one of the bigger factors for me.
 I am not afraid of the message in blogs and websites and forums mired in negative energy.
 I just don’t like being negative.
 I do understand all betrayed spouses have the choice to stay or go, however, going should be about providing ourselves with a healthier, happier life, not about punishing “bad” people.
 It should not be about name calling or facetious little acronyms and nicknames for cheaters or sex addicts.
 We are all real people and each of us is unique and important and viable in our own life and in the lives of others.
 Stay or go, we need to let the hate and bitterness go, for ourselves.